- Apply links menu

 Shaping quality places

-- Place Shaping and
+- Place Shaping

-- Urban Design and Conservation.
+- Urban Design; and

 The City Design Group helps to shape new quality places throughout Bristol and improve the quality of existing neighbourhoods and sites.